 We encourage our children to be confident and capable learners and have plenty of outdoor space where children can explore, play and discover nature.
 Learning is based on the national curriculum and complemented with aspects of the Reggio Emilia approach.

 To support children's transition to school, the centre enjoys a partnership with a local school.
-Children who are nearly five years old spend a morning each week in the new entrant classroom.
+Children who are nearly 5 years old get an opportunity to visit the local schools and spend a short morning with new entrants.

 Please find more information about our centre, our fees and policies in our CEC Information booklet PDF, 302.56 KB